In this section:

 - WDCB Chapter main site

 Do I Need to Register?

 Registration is not required if you just want to look at the site and read the postings.
 You need to register as a Contributor or Author if you want to write a news article or post.

 How Do I Contribute to the Site?

 Anyone may contribute to the website.
-Register as an author or contributor to post articles and comments on articles yourself.
+Register as an author or contributor to post articles on the Events & News website.
 Or, if you'd rather not register, submit your article using the Submit an Article form.
 It will be reviewed by the site manager and posted for you.
 Read the Contribute to Events & News Guidelines for how to contribute posts and images.

 The site was initiated, designed, and coded by Cynthia A. Lockley.
 The website is maintained by the Website Team Committee.

 Site Accounts Owner / Manager: Cynthia A. Lockley